 Another priority policy initiative needed for implementing a universal health care system would be related to tackling the medical profession.
 A small, established section of the medical profession would oppose any organised system of health care because it would threaten their position in the health care market.
-In sharp contrast, the younger professionals (the majority) would welcome such a step because it would not only give them an assured market/clientele but it also would provide for relative equality within the profession.
-This is precisely what happened when Britain introduced the

-NHS system or Canada implemented its health sector reforms.
+In sharp contrast, the younger professionals (the majority) would welcome such a step because it would not only give them an assured market/ clientele but it also would provide for relative equality within the profession.
+This is precisely what happened when Britain introduced the NHS system or Canada implemented its health sector reforms.
 Thus one of the prime foci of such a policy should be regulating provider behaviour.
-This would include issues of licensing, registration, CME, compulsory public service, especially in rural areas, strict controls over outmigration of doctors, integration of various systems of medicine, standards of medical practice and hospital care etc...
+This would include issues of licensing, registration, CME, compulsory public service, especially in rural areas, strict controls over out migration of doctors, integration of various systems of medicine, standards of medical practice and hospital care etc...

 Hitherto the health sector has operated without any restrictions and regulations.
-This has to be changed to assure better distribution of health humanpower.
+This has to be changed to assure better distribution of health human power.
 Thus licensing in setting up medical practice will have to be resorted to.
-Strong restrictions and disincentives in overserved areas and incentives in underserved areas will be necessary to ensure equitable access to all.
+Strong restrictions and disincentives in over served areas and incentives in underserved areas will be necessary to ensure equitable access to all.
 This would mean setting up of norms for access and availability, for instance, minimum and maximum number of doctors in a given radial distance or population in dense and sparse areas.
 Under the FMP system discussed above the remuneration or capitation amounts should be significantly higher in underserved or remote areas, both because of fewer families as well as to encourage the setting up of medical practice in these areas.
 Further to enhance the number of doctors under the public health sector compulsory public health service must be legislated.
 No medical graduate must be given a registration until he/she has served a minimum of 5 years in public health services, of which at least 3 years should be in rural areas.
-Similarly, until the 3 years of rural service is completed post-graduate course registration too should not be allowed.
+Similarly, until the 3 years of rural service is completed postgraduate course registration too should not be allowed.
 This is the minimum return that must accrue to society for its contribution to the social production of doctors.
+Also doctors working in the health bureaucracy (directorates, district administration etc...) must by rotation do clinical work so that their skills are not wasted.
 Further, doctors trained in the country should not be allowed to migrate abroad.
-In specialities where training is not available within the country only government service doctors should be allowed to go abroad for obtaining those skills and must return and develop that speciality with public sector support.
+In specialties where training is not available within the country only government service doctors should be allowed to go abroad for obtaining those skills and must return and develop that speciality with public sector support.